This post was most recently updated on August 5th, 2018

 But first and foremost let us discuss about heavy menstrual bleeding.

 Heavy menstruation is one of the major symptoms caused by fibroids.
-Heavy menstrual bleeding severely affects all walks of your life.
+Heavy menstrual bleeding severely affects all walks of womans life.

-If you have large fibroids and fighting with heavy menstrual bleeding, you may need to change your pad frequently and suffer from prolonged bleeding.
+If you have large fibroids and fighting with heavy menstrual bleeding, you may need to change your pad frequently as you suffer from prolonged bleeding.
 You may also suffer from severe pelvic pain requiring taking many painkillers a day.

 Cause Of Heavy Menstruation

 Many factors cause heavy menstrual bleeding including hormonal imbalance and uterine fibroids.
 Uterine fibroids are noncancerous tumors develop during childbearing years.